-6 Telltale Signs It's Time to Move Your Blog to Better Web Hosting
+6 Signs It's Time to Move Your Blog to Better Web Hosting

-Below are key drawbacks, signs that tell you it’s time to move your blog to better web hosting—because you should.
+Here are key signs of inadequate web hosting and drawbacks that indicate it’s time to move your blog/website to better web hosting:

 1. Does your blog load slowly?